Thrust Manipulation in Physical Therapy Practice: An Evidence Based Approach

 Lumbar spine manipulation

-Round robin practice session of lumbar spine manipulation
+Round robin practice session on lumbar spine manipulation

 Thoracic spine manipulation

-2:45-4:30 pm Round Robin practice sessions for both thoracic spine and lumbar spine manipulation
+Round robin practice sessions on thoracic spine and lumbar spine manipulation

 Clinical practice vignettes regarding the implementation of thrust manipulation